gluonhq/gluonfx-gradle-plugin/README.md

 Or run the three tasks combined:

-    ./gradlew clean build nativeBuild nativeRun
+    ./gradlew build nativeBuild nativeRun

 Or run directly the application from command line:

     build/client/$hostPlatform/$AppName/$AppName

-On Mac OS X it will create a distributable application.
+It will create a distributable native application.

 ### 3. Specify plugin extensions